 Time management is a critical aspect of every professional’s life, especially for software engineers and developers who have a lot of tasks to complete in a day.
-It refers to the process of organizing and planning how to allocate time effectively and efficiently to meet specific goals and objectives.
+It refers to organizing and planning how to allocate time effectively and efficiently to meet specific goals and objectives.

 Effective time management is essential for success in both personal and professional life.
-Here are 10 time management tips for software engineers and developers:
+Here are ten time management tips for software engineers and developers:

 1-Prioritize tasks based on their importance and urgency